aheckmann/node-ses/README.md

     `key` - AWS key
     `secret` - AWS secret
     `amazon` - AWS end point.
-Defaults to `https://email.us-east-1.amazonaws.com`
+Defaults to `https://email.us-east-1.amazonaws.com` If you want to add a different end point than `us-east-1`, you can find a list [here](https://docs.aws.amazon.com/general/latest/gr/ses.html).
+(Note: Don't forget to add `https://`)
 The `sendEmail` method transports your message to the AWS SES service.
 If AWS returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is a direct tranalation of the _Error_ element of the AWS error response.